open/close all folders

 - Averted with the The Fast and the Furious franchise, where The Fast and the Furious is the name of the first movie, while Fast and Furious is the name of the fourth movie.

-- Not averted with the localizations: The first movie (and with it, the whole franchise) is known as Fast and Furious in France.
+- The first movie (and with it, the whole franchise) is known as Fast and Furious in France.

 - Or The Shining.

-- Similarly averted with Final Destination, where any confusion over whether or not it needed a "the" was cleared away (or possibly enhanced) by the title of the fourth installment, The Final Destination.
+- Averted with Final Destination, where any confusion over whether or not it needed a "the" was cleared away (or possibly enhanced) by the title of the fourth installment, The Final Destination.

 - Last Action Hero was usually called The Last Action Hero until its release sans "The."